zaphosting/docs/docs/linux-proxy.md

 ## Preparation

-In order to setup a reverse proxy, you will require a **Linux Server** (such as a VPS) which will host your proxy server.
+In order to setup a reverse proxy you will require a **Linux Server** (such as a VPS) which will host your proxy server.
 In this example, we will be using Ubuntu as the Linux distro, but the installation steps should be very similar for most Linux distributions.

 :::tip Recommended VPS Specs
 For a reverse proxy tailored to game servers, we highly recommend purchasing higher network speeds, especially if your server has many players.
 This is because your VPS will be streaming raw TCP/UDP directly between the client (player) and the game server.
 Otherwise, a server with base specs and minimal upgrades should suffice for a web-related proxy. :)